8 Week Mindfulness (MBCT) Course for Health and Wellbeing

 - Session 8 – Maintaining Mindfulness – What Now?

-- Changing your relationship towards stress, thoughts and moods
+- Changing your relationship to stress, thoughts and moods

 A significant level of commitment is required as most learning will take place in the home practice.
 You will be invited to develop a daily mindfulness meditation practice for 30-40 minutes per day and fulfil other brief exercises during the week to support your learning.
 Mindfulness is a practice, you get out what you put in, therefore creating time to cultivate and build your practice into your daily life over the 8 weeks is crucial for your experience during the course and for your journey.

-Wear comfortable relaxed clothing, you may also wish to bring a rug or shawl.
+Wear comfortable relaxed clothing, you may also wish to bring a blanket and thick socks.

 Chairs will be provided, but if you wish to bring a cushion or meditation stool please feel free.